-Domestic Violence (Section 127.00) is an act of violence committed by a current or former spouse of the victim, by a person with whom the victim share a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic and family violence laws of Montana [Title 40, Ch.
-15, MCA] or by any other person against an adult or youth victim who is protected under the domestic or family violence laws of Montana.
-Persons protected include mothers, fathers, brothers, sisters, and other past and present family members of a household.
-To the extent applicable as provided in Sections 100.30 and 100.50 above, allegations of domestic violence, regardless of whether they are based on discrimination, shall be addressed and considered in accordance with this Policy and MSU-Northern's Discrimination Grievance Procedures.
+- ii. committed by a current or former spouse or intimate partner of the Complainant, or - iii. by a person with whom the Complainant shares a child in common, or - iv. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - v. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Montana, or - vi. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Montana.